jaytavares/cinesense/README.md

 ## What People are Saying

+> Amazing!
+Works perfectly.
+Didn’t expect it to auto shutoff after a couple of seconds when the source is powered off, so that’s a plus!
+Thanks again! *— Chris T.*

 > Just received it and installed it.
 What an awesome little gadget!
 Thanks for doing this for us and sending some joy our way.
 It may be a small thing.
 But pretty awesome! *— Jennifer S.*

 > Works like a charm!
 Thanks very much again. *— Miroslav V.*